IgniteUI/indigo-design-docfx/en/components/grid-column-moving.md

 ## Header Cell

-In order to indicate that a column is movable, configure the `Column Moving` override of the Grid Header Cell for the column in Sketch by changing the default value from **Not Movable** to Movable.
+In order to indicate that a column is movable, configure the `Column Moving` override of the Grid Header Cell for the column in Sketch by changing the default value from **Not Movable** to **Movable**.
+In Figma, you can achieve this by changing the property of the `Column Moving` component inside the Grid Header Cell layer, from **Not Movable** to **Movable**.
 In Adobe XD, the `Column Moving` layer uses the `Component States` paradigm to let you easily switch between states.
 This is what marks the column as movable as far as code generation is concerned.

 ## Column Moving Feature

-The Grid has a `Column Moving` symbol under `Features` that represents the ghost Header Cell shown for the dragged column.
+The Grid has a `Column Moving` symbol/component under `Features` that represents the ghost Header Cell shown for the dragged column.
 It comes with presets for numeric and text columns.
-Adding this symbol has only a visual effect on your design to make it more realistic, if you want to switch the Column Moving feature, configure the Header Cells accordingly.
+Adding this symbol/component has only a visual effect on your design to make it more realistic, if you want to switch the Column Moving feature, configure the Header Cells accordingly.

 ## Additional Resources